sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

   console.log(affectedEntity);

   let targetAction = null;
+  let id = affectedEntity["@odata.id"]; //e.g. PurchaseOrderHeaders(12345)
+  let affectedEntityType = "Unknown Entity Set"; //By default it's unknown type if (id.indexOf("(") > 0) {
+    //Extracting the entity set type from @odata.id e.g. PurchaseOrderHeaders affectedEntityType = id.substring(0, id.indexOf("("));
+  }
+  console.log("Affected Entity Type Is:");
+  console.log(affectedEntityType);
-  //Here we decide which action to call depends on which @odata.type is the affectedEntity
+  //Here we decide which action to call depends on which affectedEntityType is the affectedEntity
-  // You can add more complex decision logic if needed switch (affectedEntity["@odata.type"]) {
+  // You can add more complex decision logic if needed switch (affectedEntityType) {
-  //PurchaseOrderHeader is one of entity in sample backend service, this value can be found in service metadata document URL.
-    case "#ESPM.PurchaseOrderHeader":
+    case "PurchaseOrderHeaders":
-  //Since in beginning, we decided to handle any business logic failure for PurchaseOrderHeader operations.
         targetAction = "/MDK_ErrorArchive/Actions/PurchaseOrderHeaders/NavToPurchaseOrderHeaders_Edit.action";
       break;
     default:
+        //Save the affected Entity's type in client data so that it can be displayed by the toast context.getPageProxy().getClientData().AffectedEntityType = affectedEntityType;
-        // Show a toast for @odata.type that we do not handle yet return context.executeAction("/MDK_ErrorArchive/Actions/UnknownAffectedEntityMessage.action");
+        // Show a toast for affectedEntityType that we do not handle yet return context.executeAction("/MDK_ErrorArchive/Actions/UnknownAffectedEntityMessage.action");
   }